cocos/cocos-docs/en/cocos-service/agc-apm.md

 ### Creating a Custom Trace (Optional)

 Custom traces can be used to monitor the performance of your app in specific scenarios, such as app sign-in and that the page fails to respond for a long time.
 Compared with the AGC APM SDK, the APM plug-in needs to add the `name` parameter to get the object.
 If the object with the current name does not exist, a new object will be created.
-You can refer to AGC APM document - [Creating a Custom Trace](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-apms-addtrace).
+You can refer to [Creating a Custom Trace](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-apms-addtrace) documentation for details.

 #### Start

 `startCustomTrace(name: string): void`

 Starts a custom trace.
-You can refer to AGC APM document - [start](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/customtrace#start).
+You can refer to [start](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/customtrace#start) documentation for details.

 **Parameter Description**: